Acidburn0zzz/Archlabs-Openbox-Configs/README.md

-# Openbox-Configs
+# Openbox Configuration folder

+Destination :

-All configs need to be placed in ~/.config/openbox/
+content of this github needs to be placed in  (including folders)

+	~/.config/openbox/

+excluding

+	README.md
+	git-vx.sh
+	.git (folder)